• Recipes

 Zachery Dyke

-For the second recipe in, Frozen In Time: 5 Recipes From My Last Florida Keys Black Grouper, I decided to make something a little spicy.
-Nashville hot chicken, whether in sandwich or tender form, has always been one of my all time favorite ways to eat chicken.
+For the second recipe I made with my last Florida Keys Black Grouper, I decided to make this spicy grouper fingers.
+Nashville hot chicken – whether in sandwich or tender form, has always been one of my all time favorite ways to eat chicken.
 Several years back, I came to the conclusion that this spicy and sweet sauce is just as good on fried fish, and even lobster!

 Nashville Hot Spiny Lobster Sandwich